gzweigle/open-hybrid-piano/hardware/releases/hps04/README.md

 Use the bill of materials file that matches the mainboard connected to the HPS.

 R2 sets the maximum output voltage.
 If the output voltage is too large, the analog-to-digital converter will clip.
 If the output voltage is smaller, it decreases the dynamic range.
-The piano will work with a lower dynamic range but may not work if the signal is clipping.
+The piano works with a lower dynamic range but may not work if the signal is clipping.
 Therefore, if the R2 value in bill of materials is unavailable, choose a smaller value.

+### KiCad vs Gerbers

+Boards for Gerber files were fabricated and tested.

+KiCad files should be identical, but there is a small probability they do not match what was fabricated and tested.